bukinoshita/sketch-json/readme.md

 // => Done!
 ```

 ## How it works

 Different from [sketch2json](https://github.com/xaviervia/sketch2json), with `sketch-json` you can transform `json` to `sketch` and `sketch` to `json`.

 `sketch-json` will generate the `json` files by zipping the `sketch` file and decompressing it.
-By doing that a [sketch folder will be generated with all json files](https://github.com/bukinoshita/sketch-json/tree/master/example/sketch).
+By doing that a sketch folder will be generated with all json files

 The idea of this libraries is to prepare json files to be pushed/pull to github/gitlab/etc. Version control for designers!

 ## Versioning design

 <img src="https://github.com/bukinoshita/smiley-sketch/blob/master/smile-sketch.gif" width="500"/>

 ## API